zeldatran87/secured-finance-docs/basics/README.md

 This document shows an example of a loan transaction with diagrams to explain how each player, network, and smart contracts interact.
 The communication is designed using FSM (Finite State Machine); therefore, tracing state transitions helps understand how this system works for a whole lifecycle of a financial transaction.

 **Disclaimer:** Secured Finance is not an intermediary service provider; it is a protocol developer.
-Since this is a peer-to-peer platform, the ownership of funds remain on users; therefore, financial activity and decision making such as funds transfer and sending confirmations have to be made solely by users.
+Since this is a peer-to-peer platform, the ownership of funds remain on users; therefore, financial activity and decision making such as funds transfer, sending confirmations, and counter-party check have to be made solely by users.

 ## Players